(This post contains affiliate links. Read my full disclosure.)

 CAPM in the UK

 PMI has a relatively low, but growing, penetration in the UK.
-I think the project management in schools programme and the excellent Synergy events are really helping to raise the profile of PMI here, even though the Chapter has been around since 1995.
-The 2015 PMI EMEA Global Congress is being held in London and will also massively engage the project management community in the UK.
+I think the project management in schools program and the excellent Synergy events are really helping to raise the profile of PMI here, even though the Chapter has been around since 1995.
+They host fantastic events and have a global outlook that helps the project management community in the UK tap into what is happening and follow project management trends all around the world.

-However, PRINCE2 has had a foothold as the standard certificate in the UK for years due to its background in civil service projects and being the de facto standard for all government initiatives.
-In May 2013 there were around 365,000 Foundation certificate holders and 215,000 Practitioners in the UK alone**.
-Axelos no longer publishes the number of certificate holders but they do share numbers of exams taken.
+PRINCE2 has had a foothold as the standard certificate in the UK for years due to its background in civil service projects and being the de facto standard for all government initiatives.

-Given the prevalence of PRINCE2 (and the fact it is easier to get as there are no pre-requisites for application) I would personally opt for that as a UK-based project manager right now and then look at moving on to experience-based qualifications once you have had a project management job for a bit.
-These will show that you have practical project management experience as well as theoretical knowledge.
+Given the prevalence of PRINCE2 (and the fact it is easier to get as there are no prerequisites for application) I would personally opt for that as a UK-based project manager right now over

 The APM route

 There’s another popular and growing choice for project managers, and that’s the APM suite of qualifications.
-The Introductory Certificate has no pre-requisites.
-The APMP reflects a candidate’s breadth of knowledge across many competency areas, and is a good reflection on your ability to apply knowledge in a practical situation.
+The Introductory Certificate has no prerequisites.
+The PMQ (formerly APMP, which is what it was known as when I took the test) reflects a candidate’s breadth of knowledge across many competency areas, and is a good reflection on your ability to apply knowledge in a practical situation.

 Study the job market